A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: Coordination-freedom Refined

 \subsection{Syncausality}

-Achieving coordination in asynchronous systems -- i.e., systems where each process proceeds at an arbitrary rate and no bound exists on message delivery time -- is a very difficult and costly task.
-A necessary condition for coordination in such systems is that some control over the ordering of events must be enforced by some primitives \cite{Hunt:2010:ZWC:1855840.1855851}.
-In a seminal paper \cite{Lamport:1978:TCO:359545.359563}, Lamport proposed a synchronization algorithm exploiting a relation of \emph{potential causality} $\rightarrow$ over asynchronous events.
-According to Lamport, given two events $e, e^\prime$, we have that $e \rightarrow e^\prime$ if $e$ happens before $e^\prime$\footnote{The potential causality relation is often referred to as \emph{happen-before}.} and $e$ might have caused $e^\prime$.
+Achieving coordination in asynchronous systems -- \ie systems where each process proceeds at an arbitrary rate and no bound exists on message delivery time -- is a very difficult and costly task.
+A necessary condition for coordination in such systems is the existence of primitives enforcing some control over the ordering of events \cite{Hunt:2010:ZWC:1855840.1855851}.
+In a seminal paper \cite{Lamport:1978:TCO:359545.359563}, Lamport proposed a synchronization algorithm exploiting the relation of \emph{potential causality} ($\rightarrow$) over asynchronous events.
+According to Lamport, given two events $e, e^\prime$, we have that $e \rightarrow e^\prime$ if $e$ happens before $e^\prime$~\footnote{The potential causality relation is often quoted as \emph{happened-before}.}, and thus $e$ might have caused $e^\prime$.
 From a high-level perspective, the potential causality relation models how information flows among processes, and therefore can be employed as a tool to reason on the patterns which cause coordination in asynchronous systems.
-A question now arises: what is the counterpart of the potential causality relation for synchronous systems? \emph{Synchronous potential causality} (\emph{syncausality} in short) as been recently proposed \cite{DBLP:conf/wdag/Ben-ZviM10} to generalize Lamport's potential causality relation to synchronous systems.
+A question now arises: what is the counterpart of the potential causality relation for synchronous systems? \emph{Synchronous potential causality} (\emph{syncausality} in short) has been recently proposed \cite{Ben-Zvi:2014:BLH:2605175.2542181} to generalize Lamport's potential causality to synchronous systems.
 Using syncausality we are able to model how information flows among nodes with the passing of time.
-Given a specification class $\mathbfcal{N}$, and an input instance \textbf{I}, if $\rho \in \mathbfcal{S}_{\mathbfcal{N}\!, \textbf{I}}$ is a run in the class of systems defined by $\mathbfcal{N}$, and $(\rho^i, s)$, $(\rho^{j}, s^\prime)$ are two points (cf. Section \ref{sec:run}) for possibly not distinct nodes $i, j \in N$, we say that $(\rho^{j}, s)$ causally depends on $(\rho^{i}, s^\prime)$ if either $i = j$ and $s \leq s^\prime$ -- i.e., one point follows the other one locally on the same node -- or a tuple has been emitted by node $i$ at time $s$ addressed to node $j$ with $s < s^\prime$\footnote{Note that a point in a synchronous system is what Lamport defined as event in an asynchronous system.}.
-We refer to these two types of dependencies as \emph{direct}. \begin{df} Given a system $\mathcal{S}$, and a run $\rho \in \mathcal{S}$, we say that two points $(\rho^{i}, s)$, $(\rho^{j}, s^\prime)$ are related by a \emph{direct potential causality} relation, and write $(\rho^{i}, s) \rightarrow (\rho^{j}, s^\prime)$, if either: \begin{enumerate} \item $s^\prime = s + 1$ and $i = j$; \item $s^\prime \geq s + 1$ and node $i$ emitted a tuple at time $s$ addressed to node $j$; or \item $(\rho^{i}, s) \rightarrow (\rho^{j}, s^\prime)$ and $(\rho^{j}, s^\prime) \rightarrow (\rho^{k}, s^{\prime\prime})$, then $(\rho^{i}, s) \rightarrow (\rho^{k}, s^{\prime\prime})$. \end{enumerate} \end{df} Note that direct dependencies define precisely Lamport's happen-before relation -- and hence we maintain the same signature $\rightarrow$.
+Given a run $\rho$ and two points (\cf Section \ref{sec:transducer_network}) $(\rho^i, t)$, $(\rho^{j}, t^\prime)$ for not necessarily distinct nodes $i, j \in N$, we say that $(\rho^{j}, t^\prime)$ causally depends on $(\rho^{i}, t)$ if either $i = j$ and $t \leq t^\prime$ -- \ie a local state depends on the previous one -- or a tuple has been emitted by node $i$ at time $t$, and received by node $j$, with $t < t^\prime$~\footnote{Note that a point in a synchronous system is what Lamport defines as an event in an asynchronous system.}.
+We refer to these two types of dependencies as \emph{direct}.